 In 1995, Matt began working in the financial planning profession, becoming a CERTIFIED FINANCIAL PLANNER™ professional in 2003.
 Just a couple of years after beginning his career, Matt met his wife, Naomi, and they have now been married for more than 20 years.
 Because Naomi hails from the West Coast of Michigan, specifically the beautiful town of Ludington, Matt has had the pleasure of spending a week or two in Michigan every summer, renting a house with her family in various vacation spots, including Saugatuck and Traverse City.

-Matt has been blessed with two daughters, Julia 17 and Jade now 13.
+Matt has been blessed with two daughters, Julia, 18, and Jade, now 14.
 They're both competitive swimmers, and because Matt got sick of sitting on the hard bleachers for 10-hour swim meets, several years ago he became a U.S. Swimming official.
 Now, he gets to stand instead on the hard floor for 10 hours.
-Julia attends Sturgis Public Charter School in Hyannis, and thanks to the sibling rules for charter schools, her sister eventually will attend as well.
+Jade has three years left at the Sturgis Public Charter School in Hyannis, and Julia will be starting at Mount Holyoke College in the fall.

 The whole family lives in East Falmouth, and Matt has become active in the communities of Falmouth and Mashpee over the years.
 When the kids were younger, Matt served on the board of the Cape Cod Children’s Museum during a very transformative era in that organization’s history.
 Although he has been involved in numerous charitable causes around the Upper Cape, lately most of his volunteer time has involved the First Congregational Church of Falmouth, where Matt has served in many capacities and currently sits on the Board of Deacons and leads the Confirmation class.